longhoag/3800-Project/README.md

 #### Step 6:
 If you wish to leave the group chat, you can click the “Leave Chat” button.
 Once you leave, it will notify other existing users in the group chat of your leaving.

+## Results and Discussion
+Our chat application is able to queue at least 10 clients, and it broadcasts any messages from a client to the other participants.
+Moreover, whenever a client joins or leaves the server, the server will send a status message about it to the group chat to notify other clients in the group.
+For example, it will show up on screen “client has joined the group chat “ or “client has left the group chat.”

+In addition, our chat application supports multiple languages.
+We have tested different languages such as Spanish, French, Chinese, Japanese, Russian, and of course English.
+The messages and the usernames, which the clients use, display normally with these languages without any error.

+Last but not least, since our server runs on the local host, the server can then broadcast messages to all other connected clients almost instantly when a client sends a message to the server.
+Furthermore, localhost allows clients to use the chat server and client application offline without an internet connection.
+We have tested that and the functions worked well as a result.
+We also observed a slight increase in memory usage of running the server as the connections to the server increased.